 Own and publish it yourself solving the problem of attribution

-An article, posted more than 13 years ago filed in content, self, publishing, keen, andrew keen, attribution, copy, ucg, web 2.0, trackback, semantic web & web2.0.
+An article, posted about 14 years ago filed in content, self, publishing, keen, andrew keen, attribution, copy, ucg, web 2.0, trackback, semantic web & web2.0.

 In an ideal world, content has just a single place it lives, speaking W3Cish, at the URL.
 Preferably, I'd say, that URL is part of your domain.